Dr. med. Dirk Manski

 Indications of MRI in Urology

-Compared to CT, magnetic resonance imaging (MRI) offers a higher soft tissue contrast and avoids the need for radiation exposure or iodine contrast media.
+Compared to CT, magnetic resonance imaging (MRI) offers a higher soft tissue contrast and avoids the need for radiation exposure or iodine contrast medium.
 Disadvantages are the lower image resolution, a higher chance of motion artifacts due to longer examination times, and the lower availability in many regions.
 MRI is particularly advantageous for imaging the pelvic organs, in kidney, adrenal, testicular, or penile masses, and also as a follow-up examination after unequivocal CT imaging.
-The contrast agent for MRI is less toxic and can be administered in patients with moderate chronic kidney disease (GFR >30 ml/min) and an ionine contrast media allergy.
+The contrast agent for MRI is less toxic and can be administered in patients with moderate chronic kidney disease (GFR >30 ml/min) and an ionine contrast medium allergy.
 Contrast-enhanced MRI can completely replace intravenous urography and is ideal for diagnosing the urinary tract in children and pregnant women.
 Further indications for MRI are the diagnosis of penile fracture and the imaging of the abdominal vascular system (MR angiography) (Bassignani et al., 2006).

 Contraindications of Magnetic Resonance Imaging